 Photographer delivery times range from two weeks to three months, so if this is an important piece of the puzzle for you, ask about it!
 How long will it take to receive my images?
 Ask it, then trust that they’ll be true to their word and contract.
 If it says 2-4 weeks, they may deliver at two weeks or right on the last day, depending on their life schedule and wedding season!

-Every photographer has a different approach!
-Some include sales tax within their pricing, and others include it afterward.
-Make sure you’re not taken by surprise.
+Every photographer has a different approach and package selection, based on the kind of availability, exclusivity and desire they have!
+Some packages include sales tax within their pricing, and others include it afterward.

-10. Will I get full printing/download rights or will I have to pay?
+9. Will I get full printing/download rights or will I have to pay extra?